skip to main content

 Mission

-The mission of the School of Nursing is to educate professional nurses of today and leaders of tomorrow through the provision of excellent educational programs in nursing.
-The School will identify, attract and graduate students of high potential, especially those from groups who have been historically under-represented in Texas health care.
+The mission of the College of Nursing is to educate professional nurses of today and leaders of tomorrow through the provision of excellent educational programs in nursing.
+The college will identify, attract and graduate students of high potential, especially those from groups who have been historically under-represented in Texas health care.

 OUR DEGREES AND PROGRAMS